 U.S. Assistance to Guinea

-The U.S. Agency for International Development (USAID) mission in Guinea has a core program that supports democratic transition and election processes, good governance at the local level, and improved service delivery by government institutions through key interventions at the national level.
+The U.S. Agency for International Development (USAID) mission in Guinea has a core program that supports democratic transition and election processes, good governance at the local level, and improved service delivery by government institutions through key interventions at the local and national level.
 USAID also has significant programming intended to improve health outcomes through improved standards of care and community engagement.
 Regional programming supports preservation of World Heritage forest sites and critical biodiversity hotspots in Guinea.

 The Department of Defense and Africa Command continue to professionalize Guinea’s military and security forces through an array of security assistance programs such as: International Military Education and Training (IMET), Foreign Military Financing and Sales (FMF and FMS), Africa Contingency Operations Training and Assistance (ACOTA) for peacekeeping operations, peacekeeping military exercises, DoD HIV/AIDS Prevention Program (DHAPP), maritime domain awareness, and the African Center for Strategic Studies.